encalmo/scala-cli-seed.g8/README.md

 * run `./test.sh` first
 * open `target/sandbox/example` in your preferred IDE,
 * modify the generated example project as you wish,
-* build and test it as usual, you can run `scala-cli --power test . --suppress-experimental-warning`,
+* build and test it as usual, you can run `scala --power test . --suppress-experimental-warning`,
 * when you are done switch back to the template root
 * run `./update-g8.sh` in order to port your changes back to the template.
 * run `./test.sh` again to validate your changes